Web UI Overview

 The Web UI ships with access to free OpenStreetMap maps.
 Aerial view requires access to third-party aerial maps or your own aerial maps.

-The Web UI is pre-configured to work with MapBox and Bing Maps once a suitable map key has been acquired.
-Both services offer a free tier that will be sufficient in almost all cases.
+The Web UI is pre-configured for use with MapBox once a suitable map key has been acquired.
+It offers a free tier that will be sufficient in almost all cases.

 Using OpenStreetMap Maps